apercova/atom-path-intellisense/README.md

 |---------------|----------|
 | [![Build Status](https://travis-ci.org/apercova/atom-path-intellisense.svg?branch=atom-ci)](https://travis-ci.org/apercova/atom-path-intellisense)        | [![Build status](https://ci.appveyor.com/api/projects/status/i39dfbmxa9usjqa1/branch/atom-ci?svg=true)](https://ci.appveyor.com/project/apercova/atom-path-intellisense/branch/atom-ci) |

-### Features
+### :muscle: Features
-:heavy_check_mark: Provides path suggestions based on typed path and context.
+- Provides path suggestions based on typed path and context.
-:heavy_check_mark: By default suggestions are provided by pressing `ctrl + space `.
+- By default suggestions are provided by pressing `ctrl + space `.
 Uncheck  **`manual-suggest`** configuration setting to get suggestions at typing.
-:heavy_check_mark: Suggestions are provided within scope selectors configured on **` allowed-scopes `** configuration setting.
+- Suggestions are provided within scope selectors configured on **` allowed-scopes `** configuration setting.
 Default selectors cover pretty much languages but is extensible by adding more scope selectors.

-  ``Note to developers``
+  **` Note to developers `**
-  > If you find any selector combination that's missing or can improve this package make a PR with your add to **` allowed-scopes `** configuration setting.
+  > `If you find any selector combination that's missing or can improve this package make a PR with your add to allowed-scopes configuration setting.`

-:heavy_check_mark: Escaping of single and double quotes is allowed for files and directories.
+- Escaping of single and double quotes is allowed for files and directories.
-:heavy_check_mark: Path suggestions mechanism relies on providers for appropriate grammar and selectors.
+- Path suggestions mechanism relies on providers for appropriate grammar and selectors.
 Default path providers are described below.

 ### Default providers
 Give path suggestions relative to current file path.

 #### Current file path provider
-##### **_Features_**
+##### :muscle: **_Features_**
-:heavy_check_mark: Works out-of-the-box on allowed scope selectors.
+- Works out-of-the-box on allowed scope selectors.
-:heavy_check_mark: Provides suggestions for current file path.
+- Provides suggestions for current file path.

 ![](https://raw.githubusercontent.com/apercova/imageio/master/atom-path-intellisense/providers/filepath_provider.gif)

 #### Current file relative path provider
-##### **_Features_**
+##### :muscle: **_Features_**
-:heavy_check_mark: Works out-of-the-box on allowed scope selectors.
+- Works out-of-the-box on allowed scope selectors.
-:heavy_check_mark: Provides suggestions for paths relative to current file path.
+- Provides suggestions for paths relative to current file path.
-:heavy_check_mark: Relative suggestions are shown by typing self `./` or parent `../` directories.
+- Relative suggestions are shown by typing self `./` or parent `../` directories.
-:heavy_check_mark: Suggestions for paths relative to user's home directory are shown by typing: `~/`.
+- Suggestions for paths relative to user's home directory are shown by typing: `~/`.
-:heavy_check_mark: Suggestions for paths relative to current project directory are shown by typing forward slash: `/`.
+- Suggestions for paths relative to current project directory are shown by typing forward slash: `/`.
   > When not in a project, suggestions fallback to FileSystem root directory shown files with appropriate permisions.

 ![](https://raw.githubusercontent.com/apercova/imageio/master/atom-path-intellisense/providers/filepath_rel_provider.gif)